F♯ Major

 Read: Learn more about chord inversions here.

-The 2nd inversion of F♯ major places the C♯ as the lowest note.
+The second inversion of F♯ major places C♯ as the lowest note.
 With your right hand, play the chord using the following fingers:

 A♯ - Fifth finger (5)